yochaigal/newschoolrevolution/_posts/2022-05-04-the-new-new-school-revolution.md

 ##### _How do we combat the influence, presence and power of nazis, bigots, fascists, transphobes, and the like?
 And how well have we done so far?_

 ### Knowing Is Half The Battle...
 The OSR/Indie TTRPG community is full of bad actors.
+Identifying and tracking these folks so that they and their followers do not gain an active presence in our communities is pivotal.
+For one of my favorite examples of this, read [this](https://twitter.com/IamRageSparkle/status/1280891537451343873?s=20&t=R4KPmPlkSD0U_wHbbZiS_w) (anecdotal) story from Twitter about a bartender in Baltimore.

 Generally they fall into two categories: **Racists/Bigots/Transphobes** and **Enablers & Platformers**.
 The Discord/Discourse mods maintain a private list for reference, though much of it is fairly well-understood without needing to reference anything.

 #### Racists, Bigots & Transphobes
 I think anyone reading this knows who these people are.
 I won't list them here as it simply fans attention their way.
 A link to their blogs/products results in a _public_ conversation with the person(s) involved, and (usually) an immediate ban.
 Not everyone knows the truth behind some of the more popular OSR blogs, so we do take it on a case by case basis as.